Richard Codey: Public opinion summary

 As Codey prepared to leave the governor's office, a January 2006 study showed that 48% of voters said the state was "on the wrong track", while 34% said it was headed in the right direction.
-However, though voters had a negative view of the direction of state, their view of Gov. Codey was strongly positive.
+However, though voters had a negative view of the direction of the state, their view of Gov. Codey was strongly positive.
 In that same study, 68% of voters who recognized Gov. Codey had a favorable opinion of him and the pollsters noted that the outgoing governor had "an impressive 5:1 ratio of favorable to unfavorable opinion".

 The Obama administration approached Codey in 2009 to consider running for governor in Corzine's place if the incumbent withdrew from his reelection bid, citing polls showing that Codey led Republican Chris Christie.
 Corzine remained in the race and lost to Christie.

 Even after being out of the governor's office for over five years, Codey continued to make headlines as a prospective candidate for that office.
 In a FDU PublicMind Poll released September 27, 2011, voters were asked "If you could pick a Democrat to run against Chris Christie for governor, who would you prefer?"
-Richard Codey came up as the most adequate candidate at 18% among other well-known Democrats like Cory Booker and Frank Pallone.
+Richard Codey came up as the most preferred candidate at 18% among other well-known Democrats like Cory Booker and Frank Pallone.

-Personal life
+Personal life and death

-Codey is married to Mary Jo Codey.
-The Codeys have two sons, Kevin and Chris.
+Codey was married to Mary Jo Codey.
+The Codeys had two sons together, Kevin and Chris.

+Codey died at his home in Roseland, New Jersey, on January 11, 2026, at the age of 79 following a brief illness.

 Legacy

-In 2004, South Mountain Arena ice rink, located next to Turtle Back Zoo in West Orange, New Jersey, was renamed to Richard J. Codey Arena in his honor.
-The rink was the former practice facility of the New Jersey Devils from 1986-2007 and is currently home to the New Jersey Daredevils special hockey team, New Jersey Devils youth hockey team, and Seton Hall University and Seton Hall men's hockey teams.
-It is also the practice facility of the New York Sirens of the Professional Women's Hockey League (PWHL).
+In 2005, South Mountain Arena ice rink, located next to Turtle Back Zoo in West Orange, New Jersey, was renamed to Richard J. Codey Arena in his honor.